-This course looks at two different areas of Digital Technologies

-Digital Media encompasses a number of different areas of knowledge, such as web design, interactive media and graphic design.
+This course looks at different areas of Digital Technologies.
+Digital Media encompasses several different areas of knowledge, such as web design, interactive media and graphic design.
 Students will be expected to produce solutions that communicate effectively through one or more digital media applications encapsulated in a web page.